truth table: Binary Operations 3

 True

-• False, if the first input is True and the second input is True
+• True, if the second input is False

 first input